corda/samples-java/feature-specific-cordapps/README.md

 ## samples-java/feature-specific-cordapps

-This folder features five sample projects, each of them demonstrates different features of corda.
+This folder features several sample projects, each of them demonstrates different specific features of corda.

 ### [Blacklist](./Attachment-blacklist):
 This CorDapp allows nodes to reach agreement over arbitrary strings of text, but only with parties that are not included in the blacklist uploaded to the nodes.